 What is Separated Marriage

-In simple words is an opportunity given to the spouses to introspect into their disturbed married life.
+In simple words, it is an opportunity given to the spouses to introspect into their disturbed married life.
 The law gives a fair chance to both spouses to rethink the extension of their married relationship and cohabitation before going ahead with finalizing the divorce.
 Under this decree, both parties live separately for some time while getting adequate space and independence.
 During this phase, both parties carry the same legal status of being husband and wife and yet, at the same time, live separately.

 Grounds for Separation in Marriage